Introduction to threads with C++11

 Properties of a process

-• The stack of a process is safe
+• The stack of a process is safe.

-• Because each process has it’s own memory, the memory is safe, but inter-process communication is slow
+• Because each process has its own memory, the memory is safe, but inter-process communication is slow

 • Switching from one process to another is heavy: processor-cache flush, memory management unit TLB flush.